-When the first trailer for the all-female spin-off of the Ocean’s Eleven film series, Ocean’s 8 dropped, Jonquel and I couldn’t stop talking about it.
+When the first trailer for the all-female spin-off of the Ocean’s Eleven film series, Ocean’s 8 dropped, my friend Jonquel and I couldn’t stop talking about it.
 Both of us are big film and anime nerds so we spent a lot of time geeking over the ensemble cast of diverse women that made up the heist team.
-However, though it is continuing the tradition of the comedy-heist film, the alluded street style and gala looks made it clear that this movie was also very much a fashion film that will definitely influence future trends. ‘
+However, while the film is within the tradition of the comedy-heist genre, the alluded street style and gala looks made it clear that this movie was also very much a fashion film that will definitely influence future trends.

 Disclaimer: This sponsored project was not conducted in association with the Ocean’s 8 film.

 Although what we we set out to do with this project is essentially a unique twist on the practice of cosplay, we went about partnering with some plus size fashion brands to gain access to items that we needed for each character’s outfit.
 We also made a point to recreate specific images from both the trailer and the film posters, however with our own spin on it.
 From flipping seating arrangements to changing background colors, we did our best to keep ourselves and the project distinct though clearly influenced by the film.

 Even though I was the “co-director, executive producer and stylist” for this project, I did not cast myself as Debbie Ocean’s/Jonquel’s right hand, mostly because I was avoiding having to wear a pants suit.
 (Sorry Shalee!)
 But after finding a set photo of Mindy Kaling in character dressed in a gorgeous Alexander McQueen jaquard knit fit&flare dress that I would love to have in my closet, I chose to take on the role of the jeweler – Amita.